 The people of Mohenjo-daro and Harappa shared a sophisticated system of weights and measures, using an arithmetic with decimals.
 Whether these written symbols were a part of a full-blown written language is a matter of controversy among scholars, some scholars pointing out that this and the brevity of grave site inscriptions and symbols on ritual objects are not evidence of a fully developed written language.

-The people of Mohenjo-daro and Harappa mass-produced pottery with fine geometric designs as decoration, and they made figurines sensitively depicting their attitudes.
+The people of Mohenjo-daro and Harappa mass-produced pottery with fine geometric designs as decoration, and they made figurines depicting their attitudes.
 They grew wheat, rice, mustard and sesame seeds, dates and cotton.
 And they had dogs, cats, camels, sheep, pigs, goats, water buffaloes, elephants and chickens.

-Between 1800 and 1700 BCE, civilization on the Indus Plain all but vanished.
+Then, between 1800 and 1700 BCE, civilization on the Indus Plain all but vanished.
 What befell these people is unknown.
 One suspected cause is a shift in the Indus River.
 Another is that people dammed the water along the lower portion of the Indus River without realizing the consequences: temporary but ruinous flooding up river, flooding that would explain the thick layers of silt thirty feet above the level of the river at the site of Mohenjo-daro.
 Another suspected cause is a decline in rainfall.

-Agriculture declined and people abandoned the cities in search of food.
+Agriculture declined and people abandoned their cities in search of food.
 Later, a few people of a different culture settled in some of the abandoned cities, in what archaeologists call a "squatter period."
 Then the squatters disappeared.
 Knowledge of the Mohenjo-daro and Harappa civilization died – until archaeologists discovered the civilization in the mid-19th century.

 Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.